 - Whipped cream

-These mini cheesecake bites will last about 3 to 5 days if stored in the fridge.
-They never last that long in our house though…my family eats them right up. :) Just make sure to store the mini cheesecakes in an airtight container when storing in the fridge.
+- To store: These mini cheesecake bites will last about 3 to 5 days if stored in the fridge.
+They never last that long in our house though…my family eats them right up. :) Just make sure to store them in an airtight container when storing in the fridge.

-Sure!
-I’d recommend wrapping each of your cheesecake bites in plastic wrap, then adding to a ziptop freezer bag.
+- To freeze: I’d recommend wrapping each of your cheesecake bites in plastic wrap, then adding to a ziptop freezer bag.
 They’ll last in the freezer for about a month.
-When ready to eat, thaw cheesecake bites at room temp for 5-10 minutes to soften before enjoying.
+When ready to eat, thaw at room temp for 5-10 minutes to soften before enjoying.

 - 16 ounces cream cheese , softened